LebzSelepe/cpi-price-index-tool/README.md

 ---

 ## 📂 Note
 The dataset is based on publicly available CPI data from StatsSA.
-Sensitive company-specific logic has been excluded for confidentiality.